Thomas Viaduct: History

+Because of railroad growth in the United States, von Gerstner felt the need to study American railroads, including the Baltimore and Ohio Railroad and the Thomas Viaduct.

-Until after the American Civil War, the B&O was the only railroad into Washington, D.C., thus the Thomas Viaduct was essential for supply trains to reach the capital of the Union during that conflict.
-To prevent sabotage, the bridge was heavily guarded by Union troops stationed along its length.
+Until after the American Civil War, the B&O was the only railroad into Washington, D.C.; thus, the Thomas Viaduct was essential for supply trains to reach the capital of the Union during that conflict.
+Union troops stationed along its length heavily guarded the bridge to prevent sabotage.

 In 1929, extensive mortar work on the masonry was carried out, and again in 1937.
-To counteract deterioration of the masonry, the Thomas Viaduct underwent more cosmetic upgrades in 1938 performed by the B&O Maintenance of Way Department.
-The work consisted primarily to improve facilities for drainage, relocation of loose arch ring stones and the application of a grout mixture to the stone spandrels filling.
+To counteract the deterioration of the masonry, the Thomas Viaduct underwent more cosmetic upgrades in 1938 performed by the B&O Maintenance of Way Department.
+The work consisted primarily of improving facilities for drainage, relocation of loose arch ring stones, and the application of a grout mixture to the stone spandrels filling.
 Nevertheless, the bridge is still indicative of the way in which the B&O track and major structures were put down in the most permanent manner possible.
-At an unknown date, railing blocks were removed from the north side of the deck and a bracketed walkway added giving more lateral clearance.
-Little work had been done on the viaduct until the repairs of 1937–1938 which, according to a 1949 report by the Chief Engineer of the B&O, would keep future maintenance to a minimum.
+At an unknown date, railing blocks were removed from the north side of the deck, and a bracketed walkway was added, giving more lateral clearance.
+Little work had been done on the viaduct until the repairs of 1937 and 1938, which, according to a 1949 report by the Chief Engineer of the B&O, would keep future maintenance to a minimum.

 From the 1880s to the 1950s, Thomas Viaduct carried B&O's famed Royal Blue Line passenger trains between New York and Washington.
 Until the late 1960s, the bridge also carried B&O passenger trains traveling to points west of Washington, such as the Capital Limited to Chicago and the National Limited to St. Louis.

-With the advent of Amtrak on May 1, 1971, B&O ended its passenger train service, except for local Baltimore–Washington commuter trains.
+With the advent of Amtrak on May 1, 1971, B&O ended its passenger train service, except for local Baltimore and Washington commuter trains.
 In 1986, CSX acquired the B&O and all of its trackage, including the Thomas Viaduct.
 Today, MARC's "Camden Line" train service runs daily trains over the Viaduct.
 See Capital Subdivision.